oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 * **Namespace:** https://oasis-open.org/openc2/custom/blinky/v1.1

 #### 2. Select Actions and Targets
 Define an initial set of commands that accomplish the goals of the profile.
-Here "ap_name" means "this profile", since the name referencing this profile is defined (and can be changed) by the OpenC2 language schema (step 5).
+In this list "ap_name" means "this profile", since the name used to reference a type is defined by the referencing document (step 5).
+Profiles are written to be independent of how they are referenced.

 * query features: required by OpenC2
 * query ap_name/device: We want to know something about the physical or virtual actuator.